Table of Contents

 Enable HRBP's focus and development

-Given the challenges and issues facing organizations today, a well-designed, supported, and executed HRBP role is imperative to drive enhanced operational performance through its people.
-A combination of HRBP activities, skills and capabilities, and frameworks can drive their optimal focus.
+Given the challenges and issues facing organizations today, a well-designed, well-supported, and well-executed HRBP role is imperative to drive enhanced operational performance through people.
+A combination of HRBP activities, skills, capabilities, and frameworks can drive their optimal focus.

 HRBPs must deeply understand how the organization(s) they support generate value.
-That requires deep awareness of how success is created in marketing and sales, finances, manufacturing, and customer support – whatever is relevant to the functions and businesses supported.
+That requires deep awareness of how success is created in marketing and sales, finances, manufacturing, and customer support—whatever is relevant to the functions and businesses supported.
 Translating HR or talent practices, programs, policies, or initiatives into business impact is best assessed with advanced metrics and analytics.
-For example, conducting a regression analysis on the impact of a year of sales training program completions on generated revenue to understand the extent to which any of those contributed to growth can help identify which courses to continue and which to deemphasize.
+For example, conducting a regression analysis of the impact of a year of completions from a sales training program on generated revenue can help identify which courses to continue and which to deemphasize.

-The stated goals and performance requirements for each HRBP should involve succinct references to improving productivity, revenue and market growth, innovation, customer satisfaction, profitability, etc., as appropriate to align with the assigned business unit or function’s goals.
+The stated goals and performance requirements for each HRBP should include succinct references to improving productivity, revenue, market growth, innovation, customer satisfaction, profitability, etc., as appropriate, aligned with the assigned business unit or function’s goals.

 HRBPs should be guided by a framework that brings consistency across role incumbents and the businesses they serve.
 For example, the Talent Formula (competence X commitment X contribution) by the RBL team is a compelling framework that captures what it takes to fully engage and leverage talent within an organization.
 It can create, measure, and drive the focus of talent management solutions, concentrating HRBP oversight and monitoring of related systems, practices, and programs.
 The key elements refer to the effectiveness of those driving:

 Further insights from RBL focus on driving awareness and attention to the needs and requirements of the full range of organizational stakeholders, not only its leaders.
-It is crucial to understand how HR efforts can generate value for stakeholders beyond the immediate (leaders, employees, BOD) but also for the organization’s customers, communities, and investors.
+It is crucial to understand how HR efforts can generate value for stakeholders beyond the immediate (leaders, employees, BOD), including the organization’s customers, communities, and investors.
 Examples of providing outputs that meet their needs include:

 These focus areas should also be used to determine HRBP development pathways, programming, and performance management goals and criteria.